Skip to main content

 • On-premises deployment: full sovereignty for regulated sectors such as healthcare, finance, and defense.

-With Wire, enterprises can maintain the productivity of Microsoft 365 while ensuring that their most sensitive communication remains confidential and compliant.
+With Wire, enterprises can maintain the productivity of Microsoft 365 while ensuring that critical business communication communication remains confidential and compliant.

 Conclusion